Rogerio-mack/Property-Price-Prediction-Sao-Paulo/README.md

 | **Random Forest     (all)**	| 0.96 | 130296.62	| 88421.16	| 57367.88	|**0.10**|
 | K-Nearest Neighbors (all)	| 0.67	| 375741.02	| 260570.99 | 	172230.00	| 0.31 |

+A 5-fold cross-validation were used.
 3 Best results are showed.
 Decision trees give MAPE = 0, but with large overffiting, thus was excluded here.
 Linear Regression regressions and their variants (Ridge Regression, HuberRegressor etc.) give better results than K-Nearest Neighbors, but ~0.30.
 They are also excluded here since a better result, ~0.22, was obtained berfore with linear regression with log transformation and iteractions.
 Random Forest was selected, despite a little small MAPE than Gradient Boosting because it shows better results (RMSE) in test data (here, results are over all data).
+For all the following executions, Random Forests with with 1,000 trees and no pruning were used.

 ## [RandomForest: numeric features](https://colab.research.google.com/github/Rogerio-mack/Property-Price-Prediction-Sao-Paulo/blob/main/imoveis_ML_best_model_numeric.ipynb)
 - Apply RandomForestRegression, only numeric fields are used for price estimation